Capital punishment in North Carolina

 Capital punishment is a legal penalty in the U.S. state of North Carolina.

 Despite remaining a legal penalty, there have been no executions in North Carolina since 2006.
 A series of lawsuits filed in state courts questioning the fairness and humanity of capital punishment have created a de facto moratorium on executions being carried out in North Carolina.
-The last person executed in the state was convicted murderer Samuel Flippen.
+The last person executed in the state is Samuel Flippen.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.
+To avoid any racial bias in the decision, North Carolina created the Racial Justice Act and passed it in 2009.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if a single juror opposed death (there is no retrial).

 The power of clemency belongs to the Governor of North Carolina.
+On December 31, 2024, outgoing Governor Roy Cooper, granted clemency to 15 inmates on North Carolina's death row.
+Prior to those granted, North Carolina had over 120 offenders on death row.
+89 of those cases petitioned for clemency, which were sent to the Governor's office to be reviewed.

 The method of execution is lethal injection.

+In April 2025, a bill was proposed to legalize both firing squad and the electric chair as alternative execution methods.

 Capital crimes

 First-degree murder is punishable by death in North Carolina if it involves one of the following aggravating factors: